 Homemade chocolate cake is sooo much better than the store bought boxed mixes, without any weird processed ingredients, is super frugal and did I mention it plain tastes better.
 Score!

-I love getting old family recipes, even when they’re not from my family.
-There’s something about reaching back through generations that make me feel connected.
+I love getting old family recipes (even when they're not from my family) like this 1930s Chocolate Gravy Recipe.
+There's something about reaching back through generations that make me feel connected.
 And if a recipe has been passed down, then you know it is going to taste amazing.